 - a shake with curd and a banana

 - oats with milk and strawberry (you can replace strawberries with honey)

 - rye bread with peanut butter and a glass of kefir

 - fried cheese in an almond crust

-If we have time, curiosity and a love for cooking the amount of recipes for vegetarians is practically limitless, till next time.
+If we have time, curiosity, and a love for cooking the number of recipes for vegetarians is practically limitless, till next time.